pennyl67/openminted-guidelines/GLOSSARY.md

 ## data model

-A data model is an abstract model that organizes elements of data and standardizes how they relate to one another and to properties of the real world entities. \[wikipedia: [https://en.wikipedia.org/wiki/Data\_model](https://en.wikipedia.org/wiki/Data_model)\]
+A data model is an abstract model that organizes elements of data and standardizes how they relate to one another and to properties of the real world entities. \[Wikipedia, [https://en.wikipedia.org/wiki/Data\_model](https://en.wikipedia.org/wiki/Data_model)\]

 ## distribution